Local Area Traffic Management

 The CBD speed limit is 40 kilometres per hour.
 This excludes Ann and Turbot Streets which are 60 kilometres per hour ensuring traffic flows more efficiently.

-View CBD 40 Kilometers per hour zone in a larger map
+View CBD 40 Kilometres per hour zone in a larger map

 Download the CBD map showing the streets where the 40 kilometres per hour speed limit applies: